 1. Introduction

-This Privacy Policy describes how the operator of this website (“we,” “us,” or “our”) may handle information in connection with your visit or use of the site.
-Throughout this document, “you” means the visitor or user.
+This Privacy Policy explains how the operator of this website (“we”) may process related information when you visit or use the site.
+“You” means visitors or users.

-The wording below is intentionally generic.
-It is suitable as a starting point for personal sites, portfolios, blogs, small business pages, and other standard websites.
-The publisher should review it against the site’s real tools (forms, analytics, ads, comment systems, shops, etc.) and adjust or shorten sections that do not apply.
+The text below is intentionally generic and works as a starting point for personal sites, portfolios, blogs, small business pages, and other common sites.
+Publishers should check it against the tools they actually use (forms, analytics, ads, comments, e-commerce, and so on) and adjust or remove sections that do not apply.

 2. Scope

-This policy applies to information collected through this website (including mobile-friendly versions of the same pages).
-It does not govern other websites, apps, or services operated by third parties, even if you reach them through a link from here.
+This policy applies to information collected through this website (including mobile versions of the same pages).
+It does not apply to other websites, apps, or services run by third parties, even if you reach them through links from this site.

-If the site offers user accounts, a shop, a member area, or similar features, those features may collect additional data; this policy should be extended where needed to describe them accurately.
+If the site offers accounts, a store, a members’ area, or similar features, those may collect additional data; you should extend this policy where needed to describe those practices accurately.

 3. Key terms